 Even though many cat fanciers and associations were slow to warm up to the Bengal, it quickly skyrocketed in popularity following TICA’s 1991 stamp of approval.
-As of the end of 2010, Bengals were the most registered cat with TICA with 6369 cats registered, beating out Ragdolls at 4050 and Maine Coons at 2062.
+It frequently ranks as one of the most popular breeds in the U.S.

 Bengals are large, well-muscled felines.
 They aren't enormous like Maine Coons or Norwegian Forest Cats, but according to some estimates, they can weigh between 6 and 15 pounds; some people even claim that larger Bengals can weigh in at 18 pounds.